Verizon/knobs/usage.md

   	Required(SysPropsResource(Prefix("oncue"))))
 ```

-Given that system properties are just keys and value pairs, *Knobs* provides a couple of different `Pattern`s that you can use to match on the key name:
+System properties are just key/value pairs, and *Knobs* provides a couple of different `Pattern`s that you can use to match on the key name:

 * `Exact`: the exact name of the system property you want to load.
 Useful when you want one specific key.
-* `Prefix`: In the case where you want to load multiple system properties, you can do so using a prefix; knobs will then go an load all the system properties with that prefix name.
+* `Prefix`: In the case where you want to load multiple system properties, you can do so using a prefix; knobs will then go and load all the system properties whose names start with that string.

 ## Zookeeper

-The zookeeper support can be used in two different styles, depending on your application design you can choose the implementation that best suits your specific style or requirements.
-Eitherway, ensure you add the following dependency to your project:
+The Zookeeper support can be used in two different styles.
+Depending on your application design, you can choose the implementation that best suits your specific style and requirements.
+Either way, make sure to add the following dependency to your project:

 ```
 libraryDependencies += "oncue.knobs" %% "zookeeper" % "x.x.+"
 ```

-This will put the Zookeeper knobs supporting classes into your project classpath.
+Where `x.x` is the desired Knobs version.

 Regardless of which type of connection management you choose (see below), the mechanism for defining the resource is the same:

 ```
 import knobs._

 // `r` is provided by the connection management options below knobs.load(Required(r))
 ```

 ### Configuring Zookeeper Knobs with Knobs

-The Zookeeper module of knobs is itself configured using knobs (the author envisions the reader giving high-fives all around after reading that); this is simply to provide a location for the Zookeeper cluster.
-There is a default shipped inside the knobs zookeeper JAR, so if you do nothing, the system, will use the following (default) configuration:
+The Zookeeper module of Knobs is itself configured using Knobs (high fives all around).
+This is simply to provide a location for the Zookeeper cluster.
+There is a default shipped inside the Knobs Zookeeper JAR, so if you do nothing, the system, will use the following (default) configuration:

 ```
 zookeeper {